IZT

 Truth-plot, holy site of Enlightenment, the place where the Buddha attained Enlightenment.
 A place for teaching and learning the Dharma.

-A Mahayanist seeking Enlightenment for the salvation of others and of all; he is devoid of egoism and devoted to helping all living beings.
-Bodhi means Enlightenment and Sattva means “Sentient” and “Conscious”.
-Therefore Bodhisattva refers to the sentient being of or for enlightenment.
+A Mahayanist seeking Enlightenment for the salvation of others and of all; he is devoid of egoism and devoted to help all living beings.
+Bodhi means Enlightenment and Sattva means sentient or conscious.
+Therefore the term Bodhisattva refers to a sentient being of (or: for) enlightenment.

 One of the three major deities of Hinduism, along with Sisnu (Vishnu) and Siva (Shiva).